CKalitin/mcdowell-dataset-analysis/README.md

 ## Updating Datasets

-The datasets currently have data up until August 5 2025.
+The datasets currently have data up until September 24 2025.

 To update the datasets, you can use the `update_datasets.py` script.
 This script fetches the latest data from Jonathan McDowell's website and updates the local TSV files.